severus/codelabs/mirror-github-to-gcp-source-repos/codelab.md

 ## Overview
 Duration: 0:10

-In this codelab you will crate a Cloud Source Repository to mirror a private GitHub repository to your GCP project and also provision a GitHub webhook to keep repositories synchronized.
+In this codelab you will crate a Cloud Source Repository to mirror a private GitHub repository to your Google Cloud Platform project and also provision a GitHub webhook to keep repositories synchronized.

 ## Prerequisites
 Duration: 0:10